- Why should I sponsor a team for the Senior Experience?

 Participating organizations are also expected to cover significant expenses for items that might be required for the students’ project.
 For example, the sponsoring organization would be expected to pay for things such as a software program that was required for a project but wasn’t currently available at the sponsoring organization or the University, extraordinary travel that was beyond the students’ ordinary means but was required by the project, and so on.

-The program is designed to take place in the students’ final semester. here are two different sequences.
+The program is designed to take place in the students’ final semester.
+There are two different sequences.
 Students’ interaction with their sponsoring organization in the Fall semester will primarily occur from September until December.
-Students’ interaction with their sponsoring organization in the Spring semester will primarily occur from January until May.
+Students’ interaction with their sponsoring organization in the Spring semester will primarily occur from February until May.

 We would like projects that require creative problem solving and provide good educational experiences for our students.
 We are especially interested in projects that involve accounting, information technology, international business, and finance related issues.